-

 You Can Save Money By Leaving The Damper Open All The Time

-If you’re not worried about your fireplace producing too much heat or cold, then leaving the damper open is always an option.
-This will help save money on your energy bills over time since unnecessary amounts of hot or cold air will not be flowing through your home.
+If you’re not worried about your fireplace producing too much heat or cold, leaving the damper open is an option.
+This saves money on energy bills over time.

 Can you use gas fireplace with damper closed?